-The “meatballs” are super hearty, filling, and flavorful.
+The vegan meatballs are super hearty, filling, and flavorful.
 The texture reminds me a bit of falafel, likely because of the addition of chickpeas.
 If you’re expecting these to taste and feel like meat, you’re going to be disappointed.
 It’s just not that kind of recipe.
-Frankly, since I stopped eating meat I’m not huge on things that look, taste, and feel like meat because it kind of grosses me out.

 I love the way these meatballs work for all of my favorite meatball recipes; they are delicious simmered in tomato sauce (seasoned with garlic and onion powder instead of the sriracha, ginger, and sesame oil), stacked into sandwiches, and tossed in teriyaki sauce.
 They hold their shape perfectly and form a nice crispy exterior crust.
 I love them, and I know you will, too!

 Pin this on Pinterest and Share with Your Friends:

 Here’s the Recipe!